AngeloDotNet/MailKit.Custom/README.md

 ## Installation

-The library is available on [NuGet](https://www.nuget.org/packages/MailKit.Custom).
+The library is available on [Personal NuGet](http://nuget.aepservice.it:8081/#browse/browse:repository-nuget).

 ## How to usage